tidepool-org/data-science-handbook/instructions/communication.md

 and asking questions of coworkers is also often best done in living notes, as it allows the idea and question to be asked and dealt with asynchronously.

-* **Jira** is a space for the framework of our projects; the details of our work can live within living notes Keeping data science updates for the rest of the team to be moderate in frequency, and minimizing the number of meetings in our schedules
+* **Jira** is a space for the framework of our projects; the details of our work can live within living notes.

 * Create Jira tickets for new work or requests and continue to manage personal or one off things on our **own to do lists.**

-* If you need an immediate response, please note this (in Slack, etc.); otherwise, we will assume it’s not urgent.
+* If you need an immediate response, please note this (in Slack, etc.); otherwise, we assume it’s not immediately urgent.

 ## Updating Jira Cards